AbdielFritsche/AbdielFritsche/README.md

 # Hi there! 👋

-I'm [Abdiel Fritsche], a passionate developer currently studying **Computer Science**.
+I'm Abdiel Fritsche, a passionate developer currently studying **Computer Science**.
 I'm always eager to learn and explore new technologies, with a strong focus on:

 - 🤖 **Artificial Intelligence**
 - 🧠 **Machine Learning**